Stimulated Raman adiabatic passage in optomechanics: Setup

 The motion of the membrane is read out via the light fields generated by a probe laser at $\omega_{\mathrm{probe}}$ (10 $\mathrm{\mu W}$) locked to the transmission resonance frequency of the optical cavity via the Pound-Drever-Hall technique (PDH) \cite{Drever1983}.
 In order to measure the instantaneous oscillation displacement of a mechanical mode $\omega$, the reflection signal is demodulated at $\omega + \omega_{\mathrm{EOM}}$, where $\omega_{\mathrm{EOM}}=10$ $\mathrm{MHz}$ is the detuning frequency of the sidebands in the PDH locking scheme.
-The driving light fields generated by the pump laser at $\omega_{\mathrm{pump}}$ is locked to the probe laser by a phase-locked loop, see Fig. S1.
+The driving light fields generated by the pump laser at $\omega_{\mathrm{pump}}$ is locked to the probe laser by a phase-locked loop, see Fig. \ref{fig_S1}.
 The light fields from the two lasers are measured by a fast photodetector and the beating signal is mixed with a reference microwave signal, supplied by an RF generator.
 The resulting signal is sent to a proportional-integral-differential controller (PID) which adjusts the frequency of the pump laser.
 The difference between the lasers frequencies is kept at $\omega_{\mathrm{probe}}-\omega_{\mathrm{pump}}=2\mathrm{\mathrm{FSR}}+\Delta \sim 3$ $\mathrm{GHz}$ because the dispersion curves of membrane-in-the-middle systems are parallel for all odd and all even resonances \cite{Jayich2008}.
 This ensures a well-defined cavity resonance detuning of the pump laser in spite of drifts in the membrane position along the optical axis ($\sim 10$ $\mathrm{nm/hour}$).
 The pump light fields have orthogonal polarization to the probe light fields in order to minimize interference of both fields at the reflection photodetector.
 To excite a membrane mechanical mode, an AC voltage ($\sim 10$ $\mathrm{mV}$) at its mechanical frequency is applied to a needle placed close to the defect of the membrane ($\sim 0.5$ mm).
+The full membrane 1,1 mechanical mode thermal motion is damped by applying an electrostatic force through the needle.
+The force is proportional to the instantaneous position of this mode but delayed quarter of its oscillation, which effectively creates a frictional force proportional the the mode's velocity.